sfazliddinov385/Cybersecurity-Attack-Detection-Lab/readme.md

-# 🔒 Cybersecurity Attack Detection Lab
+# Cybersecurity Attack Detection Lab

 ## 📋 Project Overview
 I built this cybersecurity lab to learn how hackers attack networks and how to defend against them.
 I used two virtual machines - one as an attacker (Kali Linux) and one as a target (Ubuntu).
 Then I created Python scripts to detect attacks in real-time and generate professional security reports.

-## 🎯 What I Wanted to Learn
-- How network attacks work in real life
-- How to detect suspicious activity on a network
-- How to analyze network traffic
-- How to write security tools in Python
-- How to create professional security reports

-## 🛠️ Technologies I Used
+## Technologies I Used
 - **Kali Linux** - For attacking
 - **Ubuntu Linux** - As the target system
 - **Python** - For writing detection scripts